 If only a small bit of porcelain has flecked off, one solution is for us to trim and buff your veneer until the chip’s divot has been polished out.

 This makes a very lasting solution.
 However, neighbouring teeth may need to be recontoured in a similar fashion so the symmetry of your smile is maintained.

 The veneer has come off, generally intact.
 As dental veneers are bonded to the tooth, there is some chance that the bonding agent may fail, resulting in the veneer “popping” off the tooth.
-If this happens, bring the veneer with you to our office.
+If this happen, bring the veneer with you to our office.
 We may be able to easily re-bond it to your tooth.
-Place your debonded Veneers on a sturdy small box.
+Place your debonded Veneers on sturdy small box.